kubarbar/demo_kinoman/README.md

 ## Demo kinoman

-This is a demo project
+This is a demo project.

-Demo kinoman stores and display film/series info using taxonomies
+Demo kinoman stores and displays movies (films/series) info using taxonomies.